-For communications with other required company personnel who are off-site at the time of the propane emergency, telephone landlines or cellular phones may be used for establishing emergency communication.
-The cell phone, home phone, and pager numbers of necessary company personnel are provided in Section 3.1 Emergency Contacts.
+For communications between Embrun Co-op personnel who are offsite at the time of the propane emergency, telephone landlines or cellular phones may be used for establishing emergency communication.
+The cell phone numbers of necessary company personnel are provided in Section 3.1.